What is NFS and how to restore data from NFS storage

 How does it work?

-When working with the NFS file system, read and write operations are actually performed not by the client, but by the server, which executes requests, retrieves and saves data, and changes file metadata (such as access rights or file modification time).
+In this case, read and write operations are actually performed not by the client, but by the server, which executes requests, retrieves and stores data, and also changes the file metadata (for example, access rights or file modification time).

 How to repair NFS data with VMFS Recovery

 If NFS or VMFS does not work as expected, and you need to recover data from storage, use DiskInternals VMFS Recovery.
 The application can be installed and used on the following OS: Windows Vista, 7, 8 and 10 or Windows Server 2006-2019.
 An automatic recovery is available here, which includes a step-by-step recovery wizard, while the recovered files and folders are exported to local or remote locations (including FTP).

 Please read these instructions carefully for using DiskInternals DiskInternals VMFS Recovery: